ner0-m/elsa/CONTRIBUTING.md

 ## pre-commit

 There is also a basic `.pre-commit-config.yaml` file to install pre-commit hooks using [pre-commit](https://pre-commit.com/).
-You are highly encouraged to install the pre-commits with `pre-commit install` such that they are run before each commit.
+You are highly encouraged to install the pre-commits with `pre-commit install -t pre-commit -t commit-msg` such that they are run before each commit.

 None of the commit hooks will change anything in your commit, they mearly check and error if something is wrong.